 According to tradition, the role of chief was necessarily accompanied by that of medicine man.
 From his earliest childhood, he was placed on a long path of learning and initiating with the elders of his community, but also with various guides recognized in the country, including the late William Commanda, which he was a close student for many years.
 In 2006, grandfather T8aminik also became a fully recognized elder by his peers.
 From his real name Kapiteotak ("He who is heard crying from afar"), he now devotes himself to the role of teacher and spiritual leader he was destined to become.

 RESIDENTIAL SCHOOLS SURVIVOR

-A survivor of the painful era of Indian Residential Schools, he gives a vibrant testimony about forgiveness and reconciliation in the book "On nous appelait les Sauvages", written by his partner, journalist and elder Marie-Josée Tardif.
-(To be out in English in the Fall of 2020 under the title They called us Savages, with Vidacom Publishing.)
+A survivor of the painful era of Indian Residential Schools, he gives a vibrant testimony about forgiveness and reconciliation in the book "On nous appelait les Sauvages", written by his partner, journalist and Sacred Pipe carrier Marie-Josée Tardif.
+(Now available in English under the title They called us Savages, with Vidacom Publishing.)